-12.1 Academic standing provides an indicator of the student's academic progress and identifies students in academic difficulty needing academic advising and extra help.
-The four levels of academic standing are defined as follows:
+12.1 Academic standing provides an indicator of students in academic difficulty needing academic advising and extra help.
+The three levels of academic standing are defined as follows:

-Standing Definitions Good Standing Students are making satisfactory academic progress.
-Academic Warning Students' most recent academic performance has been unsatisfactory, or their overall academic average is below minimum requirements.
+Standing Definitions Academic Warning Students' academic performance has been unsatisfactory, or their overall academic average is below minimum requirements.
 Students on warning should seek advice from their academic advisor.

-- Academic Probation Students' most recent academic performance has been extremely unsatisfactory, or their overall academic average has continued to be below the minimum requirements for graduation.
-Students on Academic Probation will be assigned an academic advisor by their home academic unit, and will not be permitted to register in courses in the following semester without the approval of the academic advisor.
-The home academic unit may also require students on Academic Probation to take a reduced study load and/or to fulfil specific conditions such as GPA attainments in the following semester. - Academic Suspension Students who cannot benefit from course registration in the next semester may be suspended for an approved period of not less than one semester.
+Academic Probation Students' academic performance has been extremely unsatisfactory, or their overall academic average has continued to be below the minimum requirements for graduation.
+Students on Academic Probation may be required to take a reduced study load and/or to fulfil specific conditions such as GPA attainments in the following semester/term.
+Academic Suspension ion Students who cannot benefit from course registration in the next semester/term may be suspended for an approved period of not less than one semester.
 Academic Suspension is designed to provide students with an opportunity to resolve the problems that are preventing them from making academic progress.

-Operational Standing Review A temporary status indicating that a student's performance is unsatisfactory and has been referred to the student's home academic unit for making a decision on the academic standing.
+The following standin g is used for operational purposes: Review A temporary status indicating that a student's performance is unsatisfactory and has been referred to the student's home academic unit for determining if a decision on academic standing needs to be made.

-12.2 In accordance with the following rules approved by Senate, a decision on academic standing is made for all students who have taken courses to a total of more than three credit units at the end of each semester/term.
-The decision on academic standing is made on the basis of the students' last academic standing and the GPAs attained at the time when the decision is made:
+12.3 The decision of an academic standing will be determined at the end of a semester/term for students who are in academic difficulty and have taken courses to a total of more than three credit units on the basis of their last academic standing (if any) and the GPAs attained at the time when the decision is made.
+Detailed rules are as follows: